MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/using-the-windows-namespace-with-unity-apps-for-hololens.md

 ## Mixed Reality APIs

 A Mixed Reality focused subset of the Windows SDK has been made available in a .NET Standard 2.0 compatible projection, which you can use in your project without preprocessor directives.
-Most APIs in the Windows.
-Perception and Windows.UI.Input.Spatial namespaces are included and may expand to include additional APIs in the future.
-The projected APIs can be used while running in the Editor, which enables the use of [Play Mode](/windows/mixed-reality/unity-play-mode).
+Most APIs in the Windows.Perception and Windows.UI.Input.Spatial namespaces are included and may expand to include additional APIs in the future.
+The projected APIs can be used while running in the Editor, which enables the use of [Play Mode](/windows/mixed-reality/develop/unity/preview-and-debug-your-app).
 To use this projection, make the following modifications to your project:

 1. Add a reference to the Mixed Reality WinRT Projections UPM package using the [Mixed Reality Feature Tool](welcome-to-mr-feature-tool.md).